robinhuy/chatgpt-translate/README.md

 ---

-A Google Chrome extension that translates and corrects grammar errors in English.
+A Google Chrome extension that translates and corrects grammar errors in English/Vietnamese.